wazuh/wazuh-packages/README.md

 - [Solaris](/solaris/README.md)
 - [Windows](/windows/README.md)

+## Branches

+* `master` branch contains the latest code, be aware of possible bugs on this branch.
+* `stable` branch on correspond to the last Wazuh stable version.

+Take into account that with this branch you can build v.4.1.4 and newer packages.
+Due to changes in docker images, if you want to build early 4.1.x packages, you have to checkout to the desired tag.

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
 You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com) or join to our Slack channel by filling this [form](https://wazuh.com/community/join-us-on-slack/) to ask questions and participate in discussions.